 A happy tradition is established whereby Strings Attached members offer lifts to others who would otherwise have difficulty with transport.
 If a lift has not already been arranged for you and you would like a lift, or if you would like to offer one, please email the secretary Margaret Polmear on firstname.lastname@example.org .
 It will only be possible to find a lift for you if there happens to be someone in your area who is offering one.

-Tickets for all concerts are available from the Brighton Dome box office (01273 709709) or https://brightondome.org or from The Attenborough Centre on the day.
+Ticket prices for the coffee concerts are £18.50 (concessions £16) and are available from the Brighton Dome box office (01273 709709) or http://www.brightondome.org or from the Attenborough Centre on the day.
 Tickets for those aged 8 – 25 are free as part of the Cavatina Scheme.
 They can only be booked by visiting the box office in person.
 The Brighton Dome box office can issue these free tickets in advance; the ACCA box office will be open on the morning of the concert.
 Either the young person should be present at the time of booking, or the person booking for him or her must show proof of age, e.g. a passport.
 Under 14s must be accompanied to the concert by a paying adult.

 We hope you will choose to renew your membership and support our work – and encourage like-minded people to join us too.